 A verb can often connect the subject of the sentence to a describing word.
 This type of verb is called a linking verb because it links the subject to a describing word.
-In the following sentences, the words underlined twice are linking verbs.
+In the following sentences, the words

+Was and seemed are linking verbs.